Combined Heat and Power

 - Contact CHP Point of Contact if you have questions about the process or need assistance.

 To assist customers, Pepco has compiled information for vendors, project developers, contractors and engineering firms that provide and install CHP projects.
-Click CHP Service Providers (PDF) for the list.
+Click CHP Service Providers (PDF)

 If you are interested in becoming an authorized supplier please email: PepcoEnergyEfficiency@LMBPS.com